WHAT TO DO IN ZUG + TRAVEL TIPS

 The initial prices for a Swiss Travel Pass are quite high – but it pays for itself if you get around via public transportation and are active in Switzerland for more than three or four days.
 So, check out prices for boats and trains and then calculate if it is a good option for you.

-For me, it usually makes sense as I am very active and use public transportation/mountain rides often (even if I road trip Switzerland).
+For me, it usually makes sense as I use public transportation/mountain rides often (even if I road trip Switzerland).
 I also love boat rides – which means many, many boat cruises for me whenever I have a Swiss Travel Pass.
 Check out prices for a Swiss Travel Pass here.

 TOP THINGS TO DO IN ZUG

 There are lots of lovely places to see in Zug.
 You can see most highlights in one day, but you’ll easily keep yourself busy for a few more days too.

 Visit Lake Zug

 Obviously, Lake Zug is one of the most beautiful sights in Zug.
 Approximately 14 km long and just 5 km wide at its widest point, Zug is located on the northeastern tip.
 The northern half of the lake belongs to the canton of Zug, the southern half to the canton Schwyz, and just a tiny part is claimed by the canton of Lucerne.